 Answers to frequently asked questions can be found here.

-Please read our Instructions for Entering Work and Terms and Conditions for Entry to the Summer Exhibition and Sale of Your Work, which you’ll find on our homepage under Helpful Links.
+Please read our Instructions for Entering Work, and Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work, which you’ll find on our homepage under Helpful Links.
 For more information, see our FAQ below.

 Click register now on the home page, select the appropriate category and enter your details.
 Once you have completed the registration form, we will email you an activation link to your artist account, where you can login and purchase your Entry Form.

 Make sure that your internet browser is up-to-date.
 Our website is only compatible with the following browsers:

 ▪ Internet Explorer 11 (not on Windows Vista or XP)*